andOrlando/andorlando.github.io/blog/blogs/notion.md

 was possible to emulate in notion.
 My thoughts on its viability were something like "nah, oh wait, nvm, oh actually no, wait yes, actually no, wait maybe" until I settled on a "probably."

-The reason I deliberated so much was becuase there were a good number of barriers preventing this from being possible, and the only way I overcame them was with some pretty insane regex hackiness.
+The reason I deliberated so much was because there were a good number of barriers preventing this from being possible, and the only way I overcame them was with some pretty insane regex hackiness.

 First, how do I link two tables together?
 I need one table to display the schedule (the calendar)